Azara's night monkey: Behavior and ecology

-Azara's night monkey spends its life in trees and becomes more active when the moon is brighter, tending to keep to its well-known paths.
+Azara's night monkey is assigned to the genus Aotus which is the only nocturnal genus of monkeys.
 However, uniquely among night monkeys, populations of Azara's night monkey from the Gran Chaco are active both day and night.
-Azara's night monkey can be found sleeping in groups of between 2 and 5 others in trees.
+Azara's night monkey can be found sleeping in groups of between 2 and 5 in trees.
 The average group size is about 3 monkeys, consisting of an adult pair and their offspring.
 It leaps from tree to tree but also moves quadrupedally throughout the forest.
+It spends its life in trees and becomes more active when the moon is brighter, tending to keep to its well-known paths.